 Geico will apply a safe driver discount to your car insurance policy in many states if you meet all criteria required and successfully complete a driver improvement course.
 Here are a few examples from various states of the types of classes accepted and the discount you can get:

 • If you live in California, Geico says you could save up to 5% on applicable coverages by taking a defensive driving course.
-In California, to be eligible for this discount, you must have voluntarily completed a defensive driving course meeting the standards established by the National Safety Council (NSC).
+To be eligible for this discount in California, you must have voluntarily completed a defensive driving course meeting the standards established by the National Safety Council (NSC).

 • Florida drivers can save up to 10% on applicable coverages by voluntarily completing a defensive driving course that meets the standards established by the Florida Department of Highway Safety and Motor Vehicles.
 Online defensive driving courses offered by the National Safety Council and the American Safety Council (United Safety Council) will work in Florida.